napoles-uach/Nanostring/README.md

 or

-If you are not familiar with github, just download as a Zip file the whole project in the green button (with the leyend "Code") at the top of this page.
+Just download as a Zip file the whole project in the green button (with the leyend "Code") at the top of this page.
 As the code works with a large set of images, this would be a large file (about 1.7 Gb), so be patient.

 Once you have downloaded and uncompressed the ZIP file, go to your terminal and type
 ```